hwanggu-corgi/hwanggu-log/update.md

     - 랑♥♥
     - 해♥♥

+2. Corgi working on mini projects♥♥
+    - Corgi add progress on `graph-ql`♥♥
+        - Corgi creating React App♥♥
+    - Corgi add progress #48 on `Digital Resume`♥♥
+        - Corgi completed creating React App♥♥
+        - Corgi completed creating template for digital resume♥♥
+        - Corgi completed adding design♥♥

-2. Corgi completed interview with Tridge♥♥
+3. Corgi completed interview with Tridge♥♥
     - Corgi working on practicing big interview for behavioral interview♥♥ #106
         - Corgi working on question `What do you know about our company and why do you want to work here?`♥♥
             - Corgi completed adding video♥♥